Permafrost/Tundra/README.md

 * #### tundra.content:retrieve

-  Retrieves arbitrary content (XML, flat files, binary) from the given `$source` URI, and calls the given content processing service to process it.
+  Retrieves arbitrary content from the given `$source` URI, and calls the given content processing service to process it.

-  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.retrieve`.
-  Services in this folder must implement the `Tundra/tundra.schema.content.retrieve:handler` specification.
+  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.content.retrieve`.
+Services in this folder must implement the `tundra.schema.content.retrieve:handler` specification.

   * Inputs:
     * `$source` is a URI identifying the location from which content is to be retrieved.
 Supports the following retrieval protocols / URI schemes:
       * `file`: processes each file matching the given `$source` URI with the given processing `$service`.
 The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

+        For example:

+            file:////server:port/directory/*.txt

-        For example, `file:////server:port/directory/*.txt` would process all `*.txt` files in the specified directory.
-To ensure each file processed is not locked or being written to by another process, the file is first moved to an archive directory prior to processing.
-The name of this directory can be configured by adding a query string parameter called archive to the URI, for example `file:////server:port/directory/*.txt?archive=backup`.
-In this
+        Would process all `*.txt` files in the specified directory.

+        To ensure each file processed is not locked or being written to by another process, the file is first moved to a working directory.
+The name of this directory can be configured by adding a query string parameter called working to the URI, for example:

+            file:////server:port/directory/*.txt?working=temp

+        In this example, files are first moved to a subdirectory named `temp`.
+        If not specified, the working directory defaults to a subdirectory named `working`.

+        After successful processing, the file is then moved to an archive directory.
+The name of this directory can be configured by adding a query string parameter called archive to the URI, for example:

+            file:////server:port/directory/*.txt?archive=backup

-        example, files are first moved to a subdirectory named backup.
-If not specified, the archive directory defaults to a subdirectory named archive.
+        In this example, files are moved to a subdirectory named `backup` after being successfully processed.
+If not specified, the archive directory defaults to a subdirectory named `archive`.

-    * `$service` is the fully-qualified name of the content processing service, which implements the `Tundra/tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from the `$source` URI.
+    * `$service` is the fully-qualified name of the content processing service, which implements the `tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from the `$source` URI.

     * `$limit` is an optional maximum number of content matches to be processed in a single execution.
-Defaults to 1000.
+Defaults to 1000, if not specified.

 * #### tundra.content.retrieve:file